Information for organizers

 Working with vendors

-Vendors must be pre-approved by the City’s Licensing Division to ensure there are no conflicts with existing business agreements and to maintain consistency with City of Guelph Corporate Values.
+Vendors must be pre-approved by the City’s Licensing Division to ensure there are no conflicts with existing business agreements and to maintain consistency with the City of Guelph Corporate Values.

 Provide a complete listing of vendors with their contact information to the City’s Events and Bookings Coordinator, including contact information and details of products/services offered at least four weeks prior to the event.